aaronwmorris/indi-allsky/README.md

 | Touptek  | TBD             |       |
 | Generic  | indi_webcam_ccd | No gain controls.
 Little control over image quality. |

+If you have an INDI supported camera from a vendor not listed, open an enhancement request and I can work with you to support the camera.

 ## File Transfer